pikvm/pikvm/docs/pico_hid.md

     ```

     You can take the 5V power line from one of the PS/2, for example from the keyboard,
-    or from both at once, but make sure with a multimeter that it is the same line
+    or from both at once, but use a multimeter to make sure that both PS/2 female
-    on both PS/2 female connectors.
+    connectors have the same line.

     <img src="ps2_pinout.png" />

-    PS/2 female socket pinout of the keyboard and mouse on the motherboard is the same.
+    PS/2 female socket pinout on the motherboard is the same for the keyboard and the mouse.
-    A purple socket is usually responsible for the keyboard, and a green one for the mouse.
+    A purple socket usually corresponds to the keyboard, and a green one to the mouse.
-    If your motherboard only have one port, it's probably universal and can be used either
+    If your motherboard only has one port, it's probably universal and can be used for both
-    for the keyboard or for the mouse.
-Most likely, it is painted in two colors at once.
+    the keyboard and the mouse.
+Most likely, it will be painted both colors.

     Use a multimeter to determine the purpose of the wires in your PS/2 cables.